caxapb/TrafficVisualization/README.md

 The functionality of this application can be expanded if required.
 Additional data can bring more visualizations and new features can be rendered.

 # Data Preparation
-To collect continents statistics we firstly should identify them for each package.
+To collect continents statistics we firstly should identify a continent per each package.
 The data_preparation.py takes the **initial** dataset ip_addresses.csv, process each record and assign it a country.
 The processing lasts about an hour for the best accuracy.
 After that we get the **packages_with_continents.csv** file.

 # Running the App